albeetter/albeetter/README.md

 </h1>

 ## Julius Albert Ortiz
-I'm a passionate 2nd Year Computer Science student at New Era University, diving into the world of digital services and programming with a strong foundation and growing expertise.
-With hands-on experience in coding and a knack for digital solutions, I'm driven to explore, innovate, and create tech that makes a difference.
+I'm a passionate second-year Computer Science student at New Era University.
+With a strong foundation and growing expertise in digital services and programming, I'm diving into the world of digital services and programming.
+With hands-on experience in coding and a knack for digital solutions, I'm driven to explore, innovate, and create tech that makes a difference, especially in Cyber Security.

 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm the kind of person who can code all day, then switch gears to curate a killer outfit, find the perfect food spot, and hit the dance floor—all with style!
+- ⚡ Fun fact: I'm the kind of person who can code all day, switch gears to curate a killer outfit, find the perfect food spot and hit the dance floor—all with style!
 Tech, tacos, and trendy moves are my ultimate vibe.

 <h2 align="center">📖 Education 📖 </h2>